-By taking a few easy steps you can easily disable Find my iPhone from any computer.
-All that is required to disable the service is your Apple ID, and turning off the iPhone that you wish to remove from Find my iPhone.
+By taking a few easy steps you can easily disable Find My iPhone from any computer.
+All that is required to disable the service is your Apple ID, and turning off the iPhone that you wish to remove it from.

-After signing in, click Find my iPhone if you are not already on that page.
-Once there, select All Devices.
+After signing in, click Find My iPhone and select All Devices.

 Under the All Devices tab, select the iPhone that you are planning to remove from the list.
 The device should appear offline, if the iPhone still appears online refresh the page and check that is the correct device you want to remove.
 After clicking on the iPhone from the list of devices, Click Remove From Account.

-After the device has been removed the only your other devices that are online should appear in the Find my iPhone list, just like the image below.
+After the device has been removed the only your other devices that are online should appear in the Find My iPhone list.

-It is important to note that after removing the device from Find my iPhone you can no longer track it unless the device comes back online.
+It is important to note that after removing the device from Find My iPhone you can no longer track it.
 By removing the device you also cannot erase the iPhone’s data, or have sounds and messages sent to it.
 If you have restored your iPhone from a backup there may be additional iPhone’s in the all devices list, it is safe to remove them as long as they appear offline.